averycrespi/yovec/README.md

 **Q**: Why is there no `filter` function?

 **A**: `filter` would return a vector of variable length.
 Variable-length vectors would require conditionals.

+--

+**Q**: Why doesn't Yovec have executable for Windows and Mac OS?

+**A**: Pyinstaller cannot cross-compile.
+A Windows executable may be added soon.

 ## License